 I used to make New Year's Goals every year.
 I'd have a list of 5-10 goals that I wanted to complete by the end of the year and I always felt so certain that I would accomplish them.
 But I never did.
 They'd drop off around February or March and then I'd forget all about them until the next year, when I would recommit to them with certainty that this would be year I'd accomplish them...and the cycle continues.
 Maybe you've been in that place too?

 As I've been on my daring life journey, it's been hard to make long term goals because my Inner Compass is often leading me to places not even on my radar.
 So, many of the goals I think up with my mind don't get achieved, not just from a lack of following through, but simply because my goals change as more of my path is revealed to me.
 The things that I think will get me where I want to go, don't end up being what I need or even want.
-So, rather than make goals, I set intentions.
+On top of that, life is always changing.
+What seems like a realistic goal one month, seems totally impossible to fit into my life in the next.
+That has little to do with my motivation–it's just life!
+So, rather than make goals, I've started setting intentions and it has made a huge difference.

 What is an intention?